 Fellows are to track the time they spend on clinical work from home and to report that time to the program.
 Decisions regarding whether to report infrequent phone calls of very short duration will be left to the individual fellow.
 Programs will need to factor in time fellows are spending on clinical work at home when schedules are developed to ensure that fellows are not working in excess of 80 hours per week, averaged over four weeks.
 There is no requirement that programs assume responsibility for documenting this time.
-Rather, the program's responsibility is ensuring that fellows report their time from home and that schedules are structured to ensure that fellows are not working in excess of 80 hours per week, averaged over four weeks.
+Rather, the program's responsibility is ensuring that fellows are not working in excess of 80 hours per week, averaged over four weeks.

-VI.F.2.
-Mandatory Time Free of Clinical Work and Education

-VI.F.2.a) Fellows should have eight hours off between scheduled clinical work and education periods.
+- VI.F.2.
+Mandatory Time Free of Clinical Work and Education - VI.F.2.a) Fellows should have eight hours off between scheduled clinical work and education periods.
 (Detail)